marczaku/301-cpp-basics/cpp/2-basics.md

 ## EXERCISE: STRING WITH ALL LETTERS
 - Create a String with all letters A-Z using a loop
 ## EXERCISE: CALCULATOR
-- Make a Calculator Application
+- Make an Object-Oriented Calculator Application